 Deputy Chief of Mission

-Richard M. Sanders assumed the position of Chargé d'Affaires ad Interim at the U.S. Embassy in Ottawa, Canada, on July 25, 2013.
+Richard M. Sanders assumed the position of Deputy Chief of Mission at the U.S. Embassy in Ottawa, Canada, on July 25, 2013.
+He served as Chargé d'Affaires ad Interim at the Embassy from his arrival until the arrival of Ambassador Heyman on April 8th, 2014.
 He had previously served as the Director of the Department of State's Office of Brazilian and Southern Cone Affairs from 2010 to 2013.

 Mr. Sanders entered the Foreign Service in 1984.
 His other assignments include: Consular officer, U.S. Embassy Bogota, 1985-86; Economic Officer, U.S. Embassy Montevideo, 1986-1988; Information Officer, Office of Press Relations, Bureau of Inter-American (now Western Hemisphere) Affairs, Department of State, 1988-1990; Foreign Service Economic and Commercial Training, 1990-1991; Regional Resources Officer, U.S. Embassy Santiago, 1991-1994; Economic Officer, U.S. Embassy Madrid, 1994-1997; Officer-in-Charge for Argentine Affairs, 1997-1999; Economic Officer, U.S. Embassy Bogota, 1999-2002; Economic Counselor, U.S. Embassy Caracas, 2002-2005; Deputy Director, Office of Mexican Affairs, 2005-2007; and Deputy Chief of Mission, U.S. Embassy Managua, 2007-2010.